flotools/flotools/README.md

 ####Reporting Issues:

 GitHub provides a convenient and reliable way to track and resolve issues.
-Please click [here](https://github.com/rfiorentino1/Flo-Tools/issues), and search for your issue.
+Please click [here,](https://github.com/flotools/flotools/issues) and search for your issue.
 If you don't find an open issue relating to your problem with Flo Tools, you can create a new one by clicking on "new issue" and filling out the required fields.

 Before reporting an issue, please check that the item being queried by Flo Tools is visible on the screen if Flo Tools is not functioning as expected.
-For example, if command 1 is pressed to report insert A of a track, and nothing is spoken, make sure that inserts a through e are checked in the view menu before reporting this as a Flo Tools issue.
+For example, if 1 is pressed to report insert A of a track, and nothing is spoken, make sure that inserts A through E are checked in the view menu before reporting this as a Flo Tools issue.